sebgoa/cloudstack-books/en/book.markdown

 > **Warning**
 >
-> The example shown above is specific to a production
+> The example shown above is specific to a CloudStackion
 > [Cloud](http://exoscale.ch) setup as a basic zone.
 This cloud uses
 > security groups for isolation between instances.
 The proper rules had
 > to be setup by hand.
 Also note the use of